 CU: Talent repositions the moved agarose plugs.

 Place the slide in a 37 degrees Celsius oven for approximately 4 hours [1], and rotate 90 degrees every hour to ensure even heat distribution throughout the sample [2].
-The slide must be completely dried [3] otherwise it could lead to an explosion of the sample in the high vacuum environment of the MALDI-TOF (pronounce as XX) mass spectrometer [4].
+The slide must be completely dried [3] otherwise it could lead to an explosion of the sample in the high vacuum environment of the MALDI-TOF (pronounce as mall-dee toff) mass spectrometer [4].

 MED: Talent places the slide into oven.